VIO v4 Admin Portal - User Guide

 How to use:

-3. Read Billing information: maintenance fee, active billing models (with rate type — per unit, percentage, or token value percentage), minimum charges, and cross-tenant marketing fee configuration shown by your contract.
-For token value percentage, fees are automatically converted to your billing currency if the token's fiat peg differs.
+- Read Billing information: subscription fee (with billing cycle and discount), active billing models (with rate type — per unit, percentage, or token value percentage), minimum charges, and cross-tenant marketing fee configuration shown by your contract

-5. Under API keys, click Create key, enter a label, pick scopes (vouchers, users, campaigns, tokens, analytics), copy the secret once, and revoke old keys when rotating
+- Under API keys, click Create key, enter a label, pick scopes (vouchers, users, campaigns, tokens, analytics, staff_pins), copy the secret once, and revoke old keys when rotating

 Settings